Skip to main content

 Milestones

-• Added new language to the faculty handbook that addresses bias concerns during the tenure and promotion process to reflect institutional commitment to equity.
+• Added new language to the faculty handbook addressing potential bias in tenure and promotion evaluations, reinforcing the institution's commitment to equity.

-• Invited junior tenure-line faculty to a faculty-hosted Slack workspace to support new principal investigators.
+• Invited junior tenure-line faculty to join a faculty-hosted Slack workspace designed to support new principal investigators and foster peer connection.

-• Developed programming for an upcoming mentorship lunch to feature a faculty panel focused on funding and collaborative "group science."
+• Developed programming for an upcoming mentorship lunch, featuring a faculty panel on funding opportunities and collaborative "group science."

-• Started plans for an event featuring recently tenured faculty to share their experiences with junior colleagues during a new faculty lunch in fall 2025.
+• Began planning an event for recently tenured faculty to share their experiences and insights with junior colleagues during a new faculty lunch in fall 2025.

-• Initiated a new pool of funds to support in-person faculty conversations aimed at fostering new collaborations.
+• Established a new pool of funding to support in-person faculty conversations aimed at fostering collaboration and idea-sharing.

 Year Two: Research staff career development